Mishieck/riu-neumorphism/README.md

   * Spread Radius - 0px
   * Colors - colors are set as described in the __Color Ranges__ section
   * Curvature - Flat
-  * Opacity - 0.8 for the light shadow and 1 for the dark shadow
+  * Opacities - 0.8 for the light shadow and 1 for the dark shadow

 ### Customization
 Customization of the shadows is done via the "riu-neu" attribute by choosing from pre-defined values and/or using customization functions.
 All values inside the attribute are seperated by a space.

 #### __Border Radius__
 All neumorphic elements are required to have a border radius greater than 0.
-The border radius is customized only via the "radius" function.
+The border radius is customized only via the _radius_ function.
 The function has the form:

 `radius(value)`